prashantg6838/datatalk-final-project/README.md

 This Project is about Understanding and getting overview of google playstore data .
 The dataset contain combination of various categories of Apps such as Entertainment,gaming,study related, Bussiness Related and much more .
 Here Comes the problem statements:
-- Find the most rated apps
+- Find the most rated apps.
-- Find the most rated apps category wise
+- Find the most rated apps category wise.
-- Find which are the free apps most downloaded
+- Find the most downloaded free apps.
-- Find which are the nonfree apps most downloaded category wise
+- Find which are the nonfree apps most downloaded category wise.

 ## Technologies, tools and data sources used
 - **Docker** - For containerization of the pipeline.